nuejs/nue/packages/templates/acme.org/index.md

 class: marketing
 ---

-# We are a team of designers, writers, and engineers building exceptional companies from nothing.
+# We are a team of designers, writers, and engineers building exceptional companies from scratch.

 [image.tall "/img/shot.webp"]